Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Supplementary Empirical Details

+We compare generated samples to the data distributions of atom counts (total, carbon, nitrogen, oxygen, fluorine, and hydrogen), and molecular properties.
 For molecule properties, since the training samples and model-generated samples are atom point clouds (ie. no bond structure is explicitly represented), we use OpenBabel to convert .xyz coordinates to .sdf, which also infers bond structure and SMILES strings.
 The .sdf is then read into RDKit for downstream analysis, and computing molecule properties, and fingerprints.
 OpenBabel was run using the OpenBabel.jl Julia wrapper, and RDKit was run using the MoleculeFlow.jl Julia wrapper.

-We discard any molecules that are invalid, where invalid includes molecules that RDKit returns a `valid=false' flag, or where the molecule is not fully connected.
-Importantly, not all true QM9 molecules can be successfully parsed by RDKit from the .xyz files, and we apply identical filtering to both true and generated sets.
-After .xyz $\rightarrow$ .sdf conversion, 9882 of 10k QM9 molecules are `valid=true' by RDKit and, of these, none were not fully connected.
-For Branching Flows generated molecules, 9871 of 10k are `valid=true` and, of these, 58 were not fully connected.
-Thus 9882 for QM9 data and 9813 for Branching Flows generated molecules were used to compare distributions.

 Molecular fingerprints encode the structural features of a molecule into a fixed-length bit vector which can be used for similarity search, clustering, etc. Here, we compute the `RDKit fingerprints` (using MoleculeFlow.jl) and embed these in two dimensions, using Uniform Manifold Approximation (run via UMAP.jl, with default settings).
 This is used to visualize the distribution of true QM9 and generated samples.